luminus-framework/luminus/resources/public/md/database.md

                  (limit 1))))
 ```

-For further documentation on Korma and its features, please refer to the [official documentation page](http://sqlkorma.com/docs).
+For further documentation on Korma and its features please refer to the [official documentation page](http://sqlkorma.com/docs).

 Luminus templates for H2 and Postgres default to using Korma for database access.